SinaAbdipoor/itc-2019/README.md

 ## Introduction

-This project addresses the International Timetabling Competition (ITC) 2019 benchmark dataset, which is the current latest benchmark datatset on the University Course Timetabling Problem (UCTP).
+This project addresses the International Timetabling Competition (ITC) 2019 benchmark dataset, which is the current latest benchmark dataset on the University Course Timetabling Problem (UCTP).
 It consists of a set of challenging real-world timetabling problems from different countries.
 The ITC 2019 aims to stimulate research on automated timetabling and to provide a common platform for comparing different approaches.
 Further information about this benchmark dataset can be found on the [ITC 2019 Website](https://www.itc2019.org/).